Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Methods

 \subsection{Recruitment and Participants}

-Participants were recruited through flyers distributed in university-affiliated online media groups.
-We also encouraged participants to share information about the study within their social media networks using a snowballing technique.
+Participants were recruited through flyers and university-affiliated online media groups.
+We also encouraged participants to share information about the study within their networks.
 The eligibility criteria required participants to be adults and have sufficient English proficiency to play the game (we also do not forbid using translation engines if any of the aspects of the game are not understandable).
-Given that the proliferation of online misinformation is a global challenge and commonly reaches unsuspecting users\cite{ferrara2020misinformation}, even people encountered misinformation, they are not necesserily knows about it if the information was not debunked later.
-Thus we did not require participants to have prior exposure.
+Given that the proliferation of online misinformation is a global challenge and commonly reaches unsuspecting users\cite{ferrara2020misinformation}.
+We did not require participants to have prior exposure.

-60 participants initially expressed interest in the study by completing an online questionnaire that collected demographic information and availability.
+60 participants initially expressed interest in participating in the game intervention study.
 Ultimately, 47 participants were selected, forming 24 pairs for the game sessions.
 In one of the pairs, one of the study's authors participated in a player role due to scheduling reasons.
-Because the data collection form allowed participants to skip questions they preferred not to answer, we noticed that 3 participants did not complete the entire MIST questionnaire, and 5 participants left some questions blank in the pre-procedural VOI questionnaire.
-Therefore, their data were excluded from the VOI and MIST data analyses.
-The study sample had the following characteristics: the participants’ ages ranged from 20 to 57, with a mean age of 25.87 years (SD = 6.265).
+Because the data collection form allowed participants to skip questions, 3 participants did not complete the entire MIST questionnaire, and 5 participants left some questions blank in the pre-procedural VOI questionnaire.
+Their data were excluded from the VOI and MIST data analyses.
+For the control condition, 57 participants signed up, and 50 successfully completed both the pre and post questionnaire and the reading exercise.

+Demographic characteristics of the participants are summarized below.
+In the game intervention group, the participants’ ages ranged from 20 to 57, with a mean age of 25.87 years (SD = 6.265).
 28 participants identified as female, 18 as male, and 1 preferred not to disclose their gender.
-3 participants reported having an Associate degree, 29 a Bachelor's degree, and 15 a Master's degree; all participants reported having Eastern Asian origin (see participant demographic information in \ref{Demographic Information of Participants}).
+3 participants reported having an Associate degree, 29 a Bachelor's degree, and 15 a Master's degree; all participants reported having Eastern Asian origin.
+Participants in the control group ranged in age from 21 to 42, with a mean age of 27.46 (SD = 6.45).
+Thirty-three participants self-identified as female and 17 as male.
+Seventeen held a Master’s degree, 27 a Bachelor’s degree, and 6 an Associate degree.
+All participants reported being of East Asian origin.
+(See participant demographic information in Appendix \ref{Demographic Information of Participants})

+The experimental design was approved by the Ethics Review Panel of City University of Hong Kong.
+As the game story was centered around a fictional pandemic, we informed participants about the theme in the consent form and asked them not to participate in the study if they perceived the topic of health/diseases to be disturbing.
+All participants gave their informed consent and were compensated 40 Chinese Renminbi upon completion.